-Trump Administration Now Says Entire Affordable Care Act Should Be Repealed
+Trump Administration Says Entire Affordable Care Act Should Be Repealed

-In a significant shift, the Trump Administration now says the entirety of the Affordable Care Act should be struck down in the courts.
-Previously, the administration had pushed to remove the law's protections for people with pre-existing conditions, but had not argued in court that the whole law should be struck down.
+In a significant shift, the Trump administration says the entirety of the Affordable Care Act should be struck down in the courts.
+Previously, the administration had pushed to remove the law's protections for people with pre-existing conditions but had not argued in court that the whole law should be struck down.

-The change was announced in a two-sentence letter from the Department of Justice to the Fifth Circuit Court of Appeals, that the ruling made in December by Judge Reed C. O'Connor "should be affirmed."
-That ruling declared the ACA unconstitutional.
+The change was announced in a two-sentence letter from the Department of Justice to the Fifth Circuit Court of Appeals, that the ruling made in December by a district court judge in Texas "should be affirmed."

+In that case, District Judge Reed O'Connor declared the ACA unconstitutional.
+He ruled that a 2017 change in federal tax law eliminating the penalty on uninsured people invalidated the entire health care law.

 "The Department of Justice has determined that the district court's comprehensive opinion came to the correct conclusion and will support it on appeal," Justice Department spokeswoman Kerri Kupec said in a statement.
 The letter said the DOJ will further explain its position in a brief to be filed later.

 The Justice Department's letter won't change anything yet for the law, also known as Obamacare.
-Coverage for those who have insurance through the ACA – over 10 million people through Medicaid expansion, and another nearly 12 million through ACA exchanges – stays the same for now.
+Coverage for those who have insurance through the ACA — more than 10 million people through Medicaid expansion, and another nearly 12 million through ACA exchanges – stays the same for now.
 The case will continue to wind through the courts and will likely end up before the Supreme Court.

 If the case does land at the Supreme Court, it would be the third time that the court would rule on constitutional question related to the ACA.
 The court upheld the law in 2012 and rejected a challenge to it in 2015.